Supporting Persons with Disabilities in Enhancing their Quality of Life. Evenings, Overnights & Weekend hours available.

 7. Uses equipment and supplies efficiently and informs Supervisor of shortages/needs.

-8. Documents accurately work performed on time sheets/MITC and task sheets and submits them in a timely manner to Supervisor for approval.
+8. Accurately documents work hours performed on time sheets/MITC and task sheets and submits them promptly to Supervisor for approval.

-9. Safeguards and keeps confidential all Private and Personal Information regarding individuals with disabilities received in the course of their employment by the Corporation.
+9. Safeguards and strictly maintains confidentiality of all Private and Personal Information regarding individuals with disabilities received in the course of their employment by the Corporation.

-– High school diploma or equivalent and prior experience working with individuals with disabilities is preferred
+– High school diploma or equivalent.
+Prior experience working with individuals with disabilities is preferred.

 – No record of abuse/neglect or exploitation of others.